This post may contain affiliate links. You can view our affiliate disclosure here.

-There are many businesses and individuals that are interested in generating revenue by investing in commercial golf simulators.
+Many businesses and individuals are interested in generating revenue with golf simulators.

-For example, golf courses and pro shops can invest in simulators so that during the winter months or periods of bad weather, their members can still play and improve their game.
+For example, golf courses and pro shops may invest in simulators so that during the winter months or periods of bad weather, their members can still play and improve their game.

-Indoor golf businesses need quality simulators for their customers.
-Bars and restaurants can benefit greatly from installing one or more golf simulators at their locations.
+Indoor golf facilities need quality simulators for their customers.
+Bars, restaurants and lounges can benefit greatly from installing one or more golf simulators at their locations.
 Golf simulators are also valuable assets for coaches and club fitters.

-Whatever your reasons are for wanting a commercial golf simulator, there are plenty of affordable solutions out there, thanks to the advancement of golf simulator technology.
-There are also many options for top-of-the-line simulators that cost $30,000 or more.
+Whatever your reasons are for wanting a commercial golf simulator, there are plenty of quality solutions out there thanks to the advancement of golf simulator technology.
+Such systems can range in price from less than $20,000 to $50,000 or more.

 So, what are we talking about when we talk about commercial golf simulators?
-We’re talking about advanced setups with large enclosures, large screens, precise tracking and accuracy, and flexible software, among other things.
+We’re talking about spacious hitting bays with large enclosures, large screens, precise tracking and accuracy, and flexible software, among other things.

 These setups typically have little to no portability, but they’re the best that the golfing industry has to offer.